Policy

 Purchasing or hiring a bus

-The decision to purchase or hire a bus must be approved by the school council.
+The decision to purchase or hire and self-drive a bus for regular student transport, must be approved by the school council.
 Before approving any decision, the school council must:

-• obtain the written approval from their regional director
+- obtain written approval from their regional director

-• confirm the school is able to meet all costs associated with the decision, including ongoing maintenance costs where applicable
+- confirm the school can meet all costs associated with the decision, including ongoing maintenance costs where applicable

 Bus accreditation